dianalam/dsp/06-statistics.md

 ###Q8.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

 >> Bayesian statistics considers prior probability alongside observed data to model a process, whereas frequentist statistics does not consider prior probability at all; frequentists only consider the observed data within the context of the experiment.
+In terms of reporting, Bayesian statistics presents the probability of a hypothesis given observed data, whereas frequentist statistics either accepts or rejects a hypothesis given a probability threshold (generally `p-value`) and observed data.
+Bayesian statistics allows the scientist to refine his or her probability hypothesis ("posterior") as new observed data is collected; frequentist statistics does not.

 ---